tadhglewis/issue-status/README.md

 ### GitHub Provider

-Uses GitHub Issues with specific labels as the data source.
+This provider utilises GitHub Issues with specific labels as the data source for the status page

 ```typescript
 import { github } from "issue-status/providers";